Gato-class submarine: Gato class

-The Gato-class design, with a top range of 11,000 nautical miles (20,000 km), was a near-duplicate of the preceding Tambor- and Gar-class ships.
-The only significant differences were an increase in diving depth from 250 ft to 300 ft, and an extra five feet in length to allow the addition of a watertight bulkhead dividing the one large engine room in two, with two diesel generators in each room.
-The Gatos, along with nearly all of the U.S. Navy fleet-type submarines of World War II, were of partial double-hulled construction.
-The inner pressure-resisting hull was wrapped by an outer, hydrodynamic hull.
+The Gato-class design, with a top range of 11,000 nautical miles (20,000 km), was a near-duplicate of the preceding Tambor- and Gar-class submarines.
+The only significant differences were an increase in diving depth from 250 ft to 300 ft and an extra 5 ft in length to allow the addition of a watertight bulkhead dividing the one large engine room in two, with two diesel generators in each room.
+The Gato boats, along with nearly all of the U.S. Navy fleet-type submarines of World War II, were of partial double-hulled construction.
+The inner, pressure-resisting hull was wrapped by an outer, hydrodynamic hull.
 The voids between the two hulls provided space for fuel and ballast tanks.
 The outer hull merged with the pressure hull at both ends in the area of the torpedo room bulkheads, hence the "partial" double hull.
-Operational experience with earlier ships led the naval architects and engineers at the Navy's Bureau of Construction and Repair to believe that they had been unduly conservative in their estimates of hull strength.
-Without changing the construction or thickness of the pressure hull steel, they decided that the Gato-class ships would be fully capable of routinely operating at 300 feet, a 50 foot increase in test depth over the preceding classes.
+Operational experience with earlier submarines led the naval architects and engineers at the Navy's Bureau of Construction and Repair to believe that they had been unduly conservative in their estimates of hull strength.
+Without changing the construction or thickness of the pressure hull steel, they decided that the Gato-class boats would be fully capable of routinely operating at 300 ft, a 50 foot increase in test depth over the preceding classes.

-The Gatos were slow divers when compared to some German and British designs, but that was mostly because the Gatos were significantly larger ships.
-Sufficient fuel bunkerage to provide the range necessary for 75-day patrols from Hawaii to Japan and back could be obtained only with a larger ship, which would take longer to submerge than a smaller one.
+The Gato subs were slow divers when compared to some German and British designs, but that was mostly because they were significantly larger boats.
+Sufficient fuel bunkerage to provide the range necessary for 75-day patrols from Hawaii to Japan and back could be obtained only with a larger vessel, which would take longer to submerge than a smaller one.
 Acknowledging this limitation, the bureau designers incorporated a negative (sometimes called a "down express") tank into the design, which was flooded to provide a large amount of negative buoyancy at the start of the dive.
-Based on later wartime experience, the tank was normally kept full or nearly full at the surface, then emptied to a certain mark after the ship was submerged to restore neutral buoyancy.
-At the start of the war, these ships could go from fully surfaced to periscope depth in about 45–50 seconds.
-The superstructure that sat atop the pressure hull provided the main walking deck when the ship was surfaced and was free-flooding and full of water when the ship was submerged.
-When the dive began, the ship would "hang" for a few extra seconds while this superstructure filled with water.
+Based on later wartime experience, the tank was normally kept full or nearly full at the surface, then emptied to a certain mark after the boat was submerged to restore neutral buoyancy.
+At the start of the war, these submarines could go from fully surfaced to periscope depth in about 45–50 seconds.
+The superstructure that sat atop the pressure hull provided the main walking deck when the vessel was surfaced and was free-flooding and full of water when it was submerged.
+When the dive began, the submarine would "hang" for a few extra seconds while this superstructure filled with water.
 In an attempt to speed this process, additional limber, or free-flooding, holes were drilled and cut into the superstructure to allow it to flood faster.
-By midwar, these measures combined with improved crew training got dive times down to 30–35 seconds, very fast for such a large ship and acceptable to the ship's crew.
+By midwar, these measures combined with improved crew training got dive times down to 30–35 seconds, very fast for such a large submarine and acceptable to the boat's crew.